Treaty of Tumlong

-The Treaty of Tumlong was a March 1861 treaty between Great Britain and the Kingdom of Sikkim in present-day north-east India.
-Signed by Sir Ashley Eden on behalf of the British and Sikkimese Chogyal, Tsugphud Namgyal, the treaty secured protection for travellers to Sikkim and guaranteed free trade, thereby making the state a de facto British protectorate.
+The Treaty of Tumlong, also known as the Anglo-Sikkimese Treaty of 1861, was a March 1861 treaty between the British Empire and the Kingdom of Sikkim in present-day north-east India.
+Signed by Sir Ashley Eden on behalf of the British and by the Sikkimese Chogyal, Sidkeong Namgyal when his father Tsugphud Namgyal refused to return from Tibet, the treaty secured protection for travellers to Sikkim and guaranteed free trade, thereby making the state a de facto British protectorate.

 Background

 The East India Company (EIC) had gradually made inroads into neighbouring India and shared a common enemy with Sikkim - the Gorkha Kingdom of Nepal.
 The Gorkhas overran the Sikkimese Terai prompting the EIC to start the Anglo-Nepalese War of 1814-16.
 After the war, treaties between the British and the Gorkhas and Sikkim and British India, drawing the latter closer together.
 The British objective was to establish a trade route through Sikkim to Tibet, where they believed there existed a significant market for Indian tea and other British goods.
 At the same time, in the context of The Great Game, increased British influence in the area would deny access to the Russians.